nileshlaxmi/Algorithms/README.md

 # Algorithms
-It will scripts for all algorithms, I have successfully implemented.
+It will contain scripts for all algorithms, I have successfully implemented.